Rome to Orvieto - A Day Trip and More

 There are a handful of public parks in Orvieto, one near the funicular station at the Fortezza Albornoz, once an ancient fortress with moat and drawbridge.

 The other park is called Confaloniera and is located at the end of Via del Popolo, just past the street Via S. Nicola.
-Both of these parks have swings and slides.

 The Michelangeli horses